Rangers and Conservation

 • Protect nature and human health

 We’re losing biodiversity at an alarming rate, due to expanding human activities and climate change.
-Rangers increasingly are the first to observe and act to threats that jeopardize the health of nature and people.
+Rangers increasingly are the first to observe and act to threats that jeopardize the balance between nature and people.
 The COVID-19 pandemic has highlighted the importance of rangers in maintaining the balance between nature and humans.
 In their role as first responders, they may help to prevent future global pandemics.

 • Manage and monitor protected areas and conserved areas